-Designing virtual pharmacy simulations
+Designing virtual simulations for pharmacy education

 My Role